MMdeCastro/ml-zoomcamp/Midterm_project/README.md

 ENTRYPOINT ["gunicorn", "--bind 0.0.0.0:9696", "predict_deposit:app"]
 ~~~~

-+ Build the docker container by running:
++ Build the docker container by running in normal shell (not in the container shell):

 docker built -t docker-deposit .